vele616/monorepo/packages/jobboard/website/content/jobs/product-manager-overleaf-aNASR.md

 *   Salary £40k–£60k per year depending on experience.
 *   You would join a small, dedicated and growing team.
 *   We're substantially (around 80%) open source, so your work will often be on open source.
-*   We're backed by Bethnal Green Ventures (https://bethnalgreenventures.com/) and Digital Science (https://www.digital-science.com/), through which we're part of a wider community of startups in science, health and ed-tech.
+*   We're backed by [Bethnal Green Ventures](https://bethnalgreenventures.com/) and [Digital Science](https://www.digital-science.com/), through which we're part of a wider community of startups in science, health and ed-tech.
 *   Our London office is shared with several other Digital Science companies, so there's lots of interesting people to meet, and clubs and sports activities outside of work.
 *   You can pick your own equipment.
 MacBook Pro?
 Lenovo ThinkPad?
 Notebook and pen?
 However you like to work, we'll provide what you need.
 *   We provide a training budget; many of our staff choose to attend relevant industry conferences or buy training materials.